hendzee/hendzee/README.md

 ## Hello there, i'm [hendras][website] 🤘

-### Lil Info About Me
-Hello I'm a human with the ability to write a spell commonly called a programmer 🧙‍♂️.
+I'm a human with the ability to write a spell commonly called a programmer 🧙‍♂️.
 Flutter 📜 and React Native 📜 are my favorites.
 But I prefer flutter recently 🤭.
 Slaves of cat 🐈 and tea 🍵 consumer.

 #### Connect with me
 [<img align="left" height="26" width="26" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/youtube.svg" />][website]